Jacksonville, Florida: Leisure and entertainment

 Jacksonville has two fully enclosed shopping malls.
 The oldest is the Regency Square Mall, which opened in 1967 and is on former sand dunes in the Arlington area.
 The other is The Avenues Mall.
-It opened in 1990 on the Southside at the intersection of I-95 and US 1.
-There is a third indoor mall in the metropolitan area, The Orange Park Mall, but it's just outside of Jacksonville in Orange Park, Florida, in Clay County.
+It opened in 1990 on the Southside at the intersection of I-95 and U.S. 1.
+There is a third indoor mall in the metropolitan area, The Orange Park Mall, but it is just outside of Jacksonville in Orange Park, Florida, in Clay County.

 The St. Johns Town Center opened in 2005, on the south side of Jacksonville.
 River City Marketplace opened in 2006, on the north side of Jacksonville.
 Both of these are "open-air" malls, with a mix of stores but not contained under the same roof.